 Hand me my guitar – I’ll sing you a song

-About roads I have travelled and bridges I’ve crossed
+About roads I have traveled and bridges I've crossed

 On destiny’s journey from where I was lost.

 I can tell you of victories in faraway lands

 I've written of dangers that no man should face –

 I have written of things that time can’t erase